binance/binance-spot-api-docs/fix-api.md

 * All FIX API sessions will remain open for as long as possible, on a best-effort basis.
 * There is no minimum connection time guarantee; a server can enter maintenance at any time.
-  * When a server enters maintenance, a [News `<B>`](#news) message will be sent to clients **every 10 seconds for 10 minutes**, prompting clients to reconnect.
+  * When a server enters maintenance, a [News `<B>`](#news) message will be sent to clients **every 10 seconds until disconnection**, prompting clients to reconnect.
 Upon receiving this message, a client is expected to establish a new session and close the old one.
-If the client does not close the old session within the time frame, the server will proceed to log it out and close the session.
+If the client does not close the old session before the server disconnects it, the server will proceed to log it out and close the session.
 * After connecting, the client must send a Logon `<A>` request.
 For more information please refer to [How to sign a Logon request](#signaturecomputation).
 * The client should send a Logout `<5>` message to close the session before disconnecting.
 Failure to send the logout message will result in the session’s `SenderCompID (49)` being unusable for new session establishment for a duration of 2x the `HeartInt (108)` interval.
 * The system allows negotiation of the `HeartInt (108)` value during the logon process.
 Accepted values range between 5 and 60 seconds.